abhimaneu/Attendance-Manager/README.md

-# attendencemanager
+# attendancemanager

-An app for managin Attendence focused for students
+An app for managin Attendance focused for students